 If I buy concentrate and dilute myself do you have water specifications I should consider?

-Purified Di-ionized or reverse osmosis water should be used.
-Ideally water should be used that is free of dissolved minerals which directly contribute to scale formation.
+De-ionized or reverse osmosis water should be used.
+Ideally, water should be used that is free of dissolved minerals which directly contribute to scale formation.
 Scale reduces the fluid’s ability to transfer heat and can lead to engine cooling system failures.
 Municipal or well water can contain amounts of dissolved minerals and fine particulate and is not recommended to dilute coolant concentrate for this reason.
-Di-ionized water has been specifically processed to remove dissolved minerals and particulate making it ideally suited for use in coolants.
+Di-ionized water is specifically processed to remove dissolved minerals and particulates making it ideally suited for use in coolants.

 Do you use virgin raw materials or recycled?

 KOST USA uses only high-quality virgin raw materials in our products.
 A product made from recycled glycol will almost always be lower in price but at what cost.
 The recycled glycol has already been used once and no matter how well the reclamation process works the fluid may contain impurities that will likely cause system contamination as well as reduced fluid life.

 Do you have concentration recommendations based on freeze protection you can offer?

 Yes – KOST USA can offer engineering data to assist in recommended concentration levels based on the desired freeze protection.
 Please contact your KOST USA Sales Development Manager.

 Do you offer environmental services to help haul away used glycol?

 Yes – KOST USA can assist in disposal of used fluid.
 Please contact your KOST USA Sales Development Manager.